 In my opinion, it’s going to come down to your skill level and how much you want to spend.
 If you’re trying to go pro, you probably want 4-5 different wedges.
 If you’re a complete beginner, you probably only want 1-2.

 If you’re a high handicapper (shoot 90+): I wouldn’t waste a bunch of money on clubs because you aren’t good enough to fully utilize them.
 I’d only recommend having a pitching and sand wedge.
-For the SW, you can read our 54 vs 56 degree sand wedge guide here.
+For the SW, you can learn what loft to get HERE.

 If you’re a mid handicapper (shoot 80s): You probably have a decent distance gap between your PW and SW, so I’d recommend adding a GW at this point.
-As for loft, you can read our 50 vs 52 degree gap wedge guide here.
+As for loft, you can see the best choice HERE.

 If you’re a low handicapper (shoot 70s): At this point, you’re probably consistent with all your clubs and can hit a lot of different shots.
 This is when you might want to consider adding a LW to your bag, which can be super useful in certain situations.
-You can read our 58 vs 60 degree lob wedge article here.
+Find out what loft to get HERE.

 What I was told early on was to focus on a few clubs at a time and become consistent with them.
 Start with the basic wedges, work on them, and only add clubs when you actually need them.